dnlnln/sql-server-samples/samples/manage/windows-containers/mssql-server-2014-express-windows/readme.md

 # mssql-server-2014-express-windows
 This Dockerfile helps developers to get started using SQL Server 2014 Express in Windows Server Core Containers.
-The file downloads and installs SQL Server 2014 Express with the default setup parameters that could be changed (if needed).
+The file downloads and installs SQL Server 2014 Express with the default setup parameters.

 Note: This dockerfile is based on Buc Rogers' work that can be found [here] (https://github.com/brogersyh/Dockerfiles-for-windows/tree/master/sqlexpress)